Skip to main content

 Observation 1: The Buynomics pricing machine reduces the price spread in a portfolio

-Compared to human prices, pricing machines reduce the price range in a portfolio.
 As we observed, the price of the large coffee was reduced from €3.99 to €3.39 (Figure 2).
-This moves a large share of customers to the large coffee, who would otherwise have chosen the small or medium size.
-In sum, this leads to a profit increase of about 6% (from €1,569 to €1,664), that comes mainly from the higher absolute € margin of the large coffee (with lower % margin).
+This moved a large share of customers who would otherwise have chosen the small or medium-sized coffee to the large coffee size.
+In sum, this leads to a profit increase of about 6% (from €1,569 to €1,664), which comes mainly from the higher absolute € margin of the large coffee (with a lower % margin).

 Reducing the price spread in a portfolio requires either increasing the entry price or reducing the top price.
-Both are risky — unless you can precisely anticipate the volume reaction to price changes (here, -15% from €3.99 to €3.39).
-This is very difficult with a back of the envelope price elasticity calculation, but effortless for a pricing machine.
+Both are risky unless you can precisely anticipate the volume reaction to price changes (here, -15% from €3.99 to €3.39).

-Figure 2_Sales with optimized computer prices
+Figure 2 Sales with optimized computer prices

 Figure 2: Sales with optimized computer prices